He always says, "Excuse it, please."

-- A yakuza man is chucked through their front window because of a Mob War on the lawn, and he bows politely and asks forgiveness before rushing out the door and rejoining the fight.
+- In "The Twisted World of Marge Simpson", a yakuza man is chucked through the family's kitchen window because of a Mob War on the lawn, and he bows politely and asks forgiveness before rushing out the door and rejoining the fight.

-- Also mocked in the episode where Homer becomes a food critic and gives negative reviews of all the restaurants in town.
+- Also mocked in "Guess Who's Coming to Criticize Dinner?", where Homer becomes a food critic and gives negative reviews of all the restaurants in town.
 The restaurant owners meet around a conference table and discuss how best to seek revenge on Homer.
 One of the chefs at "The Happy Sumo" (a Japanese restaurant that infamously serves fugu, or Japanese blowfish) is concerned about the conspirators appearing rude, and suggests that the most polite course of action would be to simply kill Homer.

 - After the largest bank robbery in Japan, at least up to that point, the crooks sent a thank you note to the bank.
 Snopes has it right here.

 - David Sedaris notes the politeness of the Japanese in one of his articles about his visit to the country.
 One day, he witnessed a woman walking her dog.
 When her dog peed on the sidewalk, she bent over and poured bottled water to rinse the urine off the pavement.
 Never any traces of dog poop.

 - In the wake of the 2011 tsunami, Japanese politeness has been cited as a reason that the situation has remained relatively orderly.
 One news article mentions an injured woman who was rescued by paramedics, apologizing for the trouble and asking if there were others who needed to be helped before her.
 Of course, the reality is that the situation in Japan was extremely grave and chaotic, but the Japanese considered it rude to tell such things to the foreign press.
 That would be an example of criticizing one's in-group.